 Get regular professional dental cleanings, on a schedule recommended by your dentist.

 You may start by seeing your dentist.
 Depending on the extent of your periodontitis, your dentist may refer you to a specialist in the treatment of periodontal disease (periodontist).

 Here's some information to help you get ready for your appointment and what you can do to prepare.

 What you can do

 To get ready for your appointment, make a list of:

-- All medications you take, including vitamins, herbs or other supplements, and the dosages.
+All medications you take, including over-the-counter medications, vitamins, herbs or other supplements, and the dosages.